aro-network/aro-docs/docs/edge-node/rewards.md

 # Rewards

-ARO incentivizes resource providers, known as **Edge Nodes**, to contribute internet resources such as storage, compute, and bandwidth, by rewarding them with native tokens.
+ARO incentivizes resource providers, known as **Edge Nodes**, to contribute internet resources—such as storage, compute, and bandwidth—by rewarding them with native tokens.

-Rewards are based on verified contributions using mechanisms like workload validation and randomized challenges, ensuring fairness and trust.
+These rewards are distributed based on verified contributions, using mechanisms like workload validation and randomized challenges to ensure fairness and trust.

-Participation is **permissionless**—any hardware can join the network and turn idle resources into revenue.
-To support early growth, ARO subsidizes contributions until application revenue sustains the ecosystem, creating a self-reinforcing loop of growth and incentives.
+**Participation is permissionless**—any hardware can join the network and convert idle resources into revenue.
+To support early-stage growth, ARO subsidizes contributions until application-level revenue can sustain the ecosystem, creating a self-reinforcing cycle of growth and incentives.